 Meet the Team

 Caroline began her editorial career as a Vogue intern, spending many hours in the fabled fashion closet.
 The shoes were glorious, but words were her true love, so she set her sights on publishing, working in the literary department at WME and as an editor at Penguin Random House.
 Eventually, she jumped off the proverbial cliff to write.
 Caroline has been a ghostwriter/consultant on a number of books by notable people.
 She is the author of a series of novels for children, and is at work on some (as yet secret) books for grownups.
-Her work has been featured in places like Vogue, Elle and Refinery29.
+Her work has been featured in places like Vogue and Elle.
 Caroline lives in Brooklyn with her boyfriend, her beloved dog and a rotating library that frequently threatens to overtake her apartment.
-Say hi at email@example.com, or find her on Instagram.
+Say hi at email@example.com or find her on Instagram.